google/capsicum-linux/README.md

 be narrowed, not widened.

-Capsicum also introduces *capability mode*, which disables (with `ECAPMODE`) all syscalls that access any kind of global namespace.
+Capsicum also introduces *capability mode*, which disables (with `ECAPMODE`) all syscalls that access any kind of global namespace; this is mostly (but not completely) implemented in userspace as a seccomp-bpf filter.

 See [Documentation/security/capsicum.txt](Documentation/security/capsicum.txt)
 for more details